Secure Access Control with Smartphones: Local and Social

 INZONE uses codeREADr’s scanning feature to capture and read barcodes on printed or mobile tickets.
 These are typically QR codes.
 They also use RFID-reading accessories with codeREADr for validating RFID-embedded tickets and IDs.
 Since a barcode is a visual media, it’s possible to fake or duplicate one.
 In contrast, RFID data is very difficult to fake or duplicate.
 INZONE offers this option to client’s needing tighter security, especially for tickets or IDs that are used repeatedly.

 For VIP and other member services, INZONE takes it to the next level.
 They not only post back the validation results.
-They also use codeREADr’s Webify functionality to post a picture of the ticket-holder or member to the attendant.
+They also use codeREADr’s Webify functionality to post a picture of the ticket-holder or member of the attendant.
 This way, the attendant can verify that the ticket-holder or member is the credential owner.
 Where do they get the pictures?
 One way is having members upload their pictures to the Facebook registration app that INZONE creates for their clients.

 We congratulate INZONE for their innovation in secure access control and wish them continued success!